rsabbarton/ClipboardManager/README.md

 # ClipboardManager
-A multi-platform extendible clipboard manager for Mac
+A clipboard manager for Mac